One Tacoma: Comprehensive Plan

 Community Engagement Summary:

-These insights will be key in shaping the policies of the One Tacoma Comprehensive Plan.
+These insights were key in shaping the policies of the One Tacoma Comprehensive Plan.

-Community Profile: The Community Profile includes information about the current context of the city and recent trends as a starting point for comprehensive plan research.
-It is also intended to serve as a key resource for shaping the community engagement process by summarizing information about City residents.
-The Community Profile is a working document, and each Comprehensive Plan chapter will expand on this research in the process of developing specific policies.
+Community Profile: The Community Profile includes information about the up-to-date context of the city and recent trends as a starting point for comprehensive plan research.
+It was also intended to serve as a key resource for shaping the community engagement process by summarizing information about City residents.
+The Community Profile was treated as a working document, and each Comprehensive Plan chapter expanded on this research in the process of developing specific policies.

 Equity Assessment Context History and Baseline: A review of relevant historical context, equity indicators, and baseline outcomes data disaggregated by race and ethnicity in Tacoma.